 A block fringe is fantastic if you have a long face as it will cover your forehead and make your face look shorter.
-It'll also hide thinning hair and the odd bald spot, so make sure it starts as far back as you can to achieve a fuller look.
-This style could prove problematic, however, for those with curly hair and those who want a hairstyle with slightly less maintenance involved - the fringe will need a regular trim, which could prove a hassle.
+It'll also hide thin hair and the odd bald spot, so make sure it starts as far back as you can to achieve a fuller look.
+This style could prove problematic, however, for those with curly hair and those who want a hairstyle with slightly less maintenance involved - the fringe will certainly need a regular trim, which could prove a hassle.

 A fringe is an opportunity to have some fun, though.
-It works a treat with a chin-length bob and will add some volume to flat, lifeless hair.
+It's a great choice for women with a chin-length bob as it will add some volume to flat, lifeless hair.
 Consider a different colour (how fabulous is this red?) for a more attention-grabbing look.

 "I have fine hair, so I have it short at the back for volume, then graduated till just below chin length at the front, which gives the appearance of a longer style."